Naxos – Donoussa

 Ferries to Cyclades Islands

-There are around 3 weekly sailings from Naxos to Donoussa serviced by Blue Star Ferries & Small Cyclades Lines.
-Timetables can vary by season and operator.
+On average, there are around 3 weekly ferry sailings from Naxos to Donoussa.
+These sailings are provided by Blue Star Ferries & Small Cyclades Lines.
+Please keep in mind that ferry timetables may differ by season.

-The distance between Naxos to Donoussa is approximately 29 miles (47km) or 25 nautical miles.
+The distance between Naxos and Donoussa is approximately 29.2 miles (47.0km) or 25.4 nautical miles.

 More routes than anyone else.